Factor Graph-Based Planning as Inference for Autonomous Vehicle Racing: APPENDICES

 The hyperparameter matrices of the prior factors $\bm{\mathcal{K}}$ and likelihood factors $\bm{\Sigma}$ are defined as $\sigma^{2}\mathbf{I}$, where, $\sigma$ is the variance for the respective factor constraint, indicating how "tight" the constraint is.
-The values chosen for each factor attached to the factor graph are detailed in Table~\ref{append:simParams}.
-Note that for the minimum curvature factor $f^{\mathrm{curv}}$, the value is set to 1e-2 for Track-I and 3.1e-2 for Track-II.
-The 1:43 racecar model parameters are presented in Table~\ref{append:modelParams} (adopted from~\cite{Liniger15}).
-The limitation on state and control are depicted in Table~\ref{append:limits}.
+The values chosen for each factor attached to the factor graph are detailed in Table~\ref{append:simParams} for both the 1:43 and full-scale racecars.
+Note that for the minimum curvature factor $f^{\mathrm{curv}}$ in case of 1:43 racecar, the value is set to 1e-2 for Track-I and 3.1e-2 for Track-II.
+The racecar model parameters are presented in Table~\ref{append:modelParams} (adopted from~\cite{Liniger15}).
+The limitations on state and control are depicted in Table~\ref{append:limits}.